machaddr/surfscape/README.md

 the terms of the GNU General Public License, version 3.
 See [LICENSE](LICENSE) for details.

 ## Author
-Pythonico Programming Text Editor is developed and maintained by André Machado. <br />You can contact me at sedzcat@gmail.com.
+Surfspace is developed and maintained by André Machado. <br />You can contact him at sedzcat@gmail.com.